-Fitbit trackers use a 3-axis accelerometer to understand your motions.
+Fitbit devices use a 3-axis accelerometer to understand your motions.
 An accelerometer is a device that turns movement (acceleration) into digital measurements (data) when attached to the body.
-By analyzing acceleration data, our trackers provide detailed information about frequency, duration, intensity, and patterns of movement to determine your steps taken, distance traveled, calories burned, and sleep quality.
+By analyzing acceleration data, our devices provide detailed information about frequency, duration, intensity, and patterns of movement to determine your steps taken, distance traveled, calories burned, and sleep quality.
 The 3-axis implementation allows the accelerometer to measure your motion in any way that you move, making its activity measurements more precise than older, single-axis pedometers.

-Fitbit trackers have a finely tuned algorithm for step counting.
+Fitbit devices have a finely tuned algorithm for step counting.
 The algorithm is designed to look for motion patterns that are most indicative of people walking.
 The algorithm determines whether a motion's size is large enough by setting a threshold.
 If the motion and its subsequent acceleration measurement meet the threshold, the motion will be counted as a step.
 If the threshold is not met, the motion won’t be counted as a step.
 Other factors can create enough acceleration to meet our threshold and cause some over counting of steps, such as riding on a bumpy road.
 Equally, it's possible for the algorithm to undercount (not meet the required acceleration threshold).
 Examples here include walking on a very soft surface such as a plush carpet.